rtmigo/xrandom_dart/README.md

 seed does not protect you from `dart:math` implementation updates.
 In contrast to this, Xorshift is a very specific algorithm.
-Therefore, the predictability of the Xorshift's `deterministic` sequences can be relied upon.
+Therefore, the predictability of the Xorshift's `deterministic` sequences can be relied upon. *(but not until the library reaches stable state)*

 # Usage